-These contracts relate to short-duration life and health insurance contracts.
+These contracts relate to short-duration life.

-Short duration life and health insurance contracts protect the Company's customers from the consequences of events (such as sickness, death and disability) that would affect the ability of the customer or his/her dependents to maintain their current level of income.
+Short duration life insurance contracts protect the company's customers from the consequences of events (such as sickness, death and disability) that would affect the ability of the customer or his/her dependents to maintain their current level of income.
 Guaranteed benefits paid on occurrence of the specified insurance event are either fixed or linked to the extent of economic loss suffered by the policyholder.
 There are no maturity or surrender benefits.